zhangyihome/code-push-cli/cli/README.md

 * **Rollbacks** - The number of times that this release has been automatically rolled back on the client.
 Ideally this number should be zero, and in that case, this metric isn't even shown.
 However, if you released an update that includes a crash as part of the installation process, the CodePush plugin will roll the end-user back to the previous release, and report that issue back to the server.
 This allows your end-users to remain unblocked in the event of broken releases, and by being able to see this telemetry in the CLI, you can identify erroneous releases and respond to them by [rolling it back](#rolling-back-undesired-updates) on the server.

 * **Rollout** - Indicates the percentage of users that are elligble to receive this update.
-This property will only be displayed for releases that have been tagged with a non-empty rollout value, and can only ever be present on the latest release within each deployment.
+This property will only be displayed for releases that represent an "active" rollout, and therefore, have a rollout percentage that is less than 100%.
+Additionally, since a deployment can only have one active rollout at any given time, this label would only be present on the latest release within a deployment.

 * **Disabled** - Indicates whether the release has been marked as disabled or not, and therefore, is acquirable by end users.
 This property will only be displayed for releases that are actually disabled.